Current projects

 Circular housing

 Ro3kvit did research on circular building and design.
 How can damaged buildings and abandoned sites be the start of new building developments?
 For reasons of climate and limited resources (and therefore process) the research is important for rebuilding Ukraine.
-Research is conducted for The New European Bauhaus.
+Research is conducted for The New European Bauhaus

 Illustration